naveenapius/random-study-/README.md

 # random-study
+Inspired by the randomness argument presented in Algorithms to Live By - Brian Christian, Tom Griffiths, and Thomas L. Griffiths
 Generates a random list of subjects to study each day depending on a subject list with priority scores for each subject

 1. Open subject.csv in Excel